Session Replay

 Section titled Requests are not sent from an Android emulator / iOS simulator

 If you struggle to watch a replay collection on an emulator/simulator, it may be due to some network constraints applied on your computer (VPN, company network restrictions, etc.).
-Check your configuration and/or use a real device.
+Check your configuration or use a real device.

 See following sections for more information about our endpoints and requests: